MasuRii/FBScrapeIdeas/README.md

 ## ✨ Features

 *   **🔒 Authenticated Facebook Group Scraping:** Securely logs into Facebook to scrape posts from private or public groups.
-*   **🤖 AI-Powered Post Categorization:** Leverages Google's Gemini Flash model for intelligent post analysis and categorization.
+*   **🤖 AI-Powered Post & Comment Categorization:** Leverages Google's Gemini Flash model for intelligent analysis and categorization of both posts and comments.
 *   **💾 Local Database Storage:** Stores scraped data and AI insights in a local SQLite database.
 *   **💻 Command-Line Interface (CLI):** Provides easy-to-use commands for scraping, AI processing, and data viewing.